 Fitting the Frankie T-shirt

 The Frankie T-shirt is a baseball shirt and when I came across it in the Stretch! book, I felt it wasn't really something I was going to wear a lot, and so I made some changes to help pair it with other stuff in my wardrobe.
+This post is about my fitting process, my full review of the pattern can be found here.

 I intended for my final garment to be more fitted than the pattern is meant to be and so had this in mind as I went through the process.
 Here is the original pattern: